-Travelling Surgical Society of Great Britain and Northern Ireland
+Travelling Surgical Society of Great Britain and Ireland

-The Travelling Surgical Society of Great Britain and Northern Ireland is a group of surgeons from around the United Kingdom which travels to various hospitals and surgical departments around the world and in the UK.
-These are academic and clinical meetings and the purpose is to encourage educational and surgical exchanges.
+The Travelling Surgical Society of Great Britain and Ireland, now in its 100th year, is a group of surgeons from around the United Kingdom that travels to various hospitals and surgical departments around the world and in the UK.
+Academic and clinical meetings encourage educational and surgical exchanges.

 Mark Twain